 - Day 8: Travel to London

 Au revoir, Paris; welcome to London!
-Home of the band Queen (and you know, the actual Queen).
+Where pubs rule, tea reigns, and buses are two stories tall.
 Visit grand palaces, famous parks, and local hotspots of the Royal Family, George Orwell, Dylan Thomas, Jimi Hendrix, Charles Dickens, and many more.

 - Board your train headed for St. Pancras Station—where Harry Potter caught the Hogwarts Express at platform 9¾.